 - Refer to the experts including the American Academy of Pediatrics (AAP).
 The AAP recommends that parents breastfeed exclusively for their baby’s first six months of life and continue breastfeeding through their baby’s first year of life.

 - Chest/breastfeeding parents with access to facilities are more committed to and more satisfied with their work.

 - Parents are less likely to miss work to take care of a sick baby because the baby is healthier.

 - Chest/breastfeeding families save money on food and health care.

 - Parents who receive support for chest/breastfeeding are happier and more productive.

 - Questions and Answers About Breastfeeding in the Workplace: A Sloan Work and Family Research Network Fact Sheet

-Be aware of the challenges breastfeeding moms can encounter on campus when using already established lactation spaces
+Be aware of the challenges chest/breastfeeding parents can encounter on campus when using already established lactation spaces